Taylorwq/Applied-Data-Science-Project-1/README.md

 The project report notebook  and pdf are provided in the finalreport/ folder

 How to Run：
+Download all data.
 Run the notebooks in the `code/` folder to reproduce data acquisition, cleaning, and feature engineering.
-Then open the notebook in the `report/` folder for the final analysis.
+Then open the notebook in the `finalreport/` folder for the final analysis.